PgBiel/elembic/src/element.typ

       and ("supplement" not in reference or reference.supplement == none or type(reference.supplement) in (str, content, function)) and ("numbering" not in reference or reference.numbering == none or type(reference.numbering) in (str, function)) and ("custom" not in reference or reference.custom == none or type(reference.custom) == function),
-    message: "element.declare: 'reference' must be 'none' or a dictionary (supplement: \"Name\" or [Name] or function fields => supplement, numbering: \"1.\" or function fields => (str / function numbers => content), custom (optional): none (default) or function fields => content)."
+    message: "elembic: element.declare: 'reference' must be 'none' or a dictionary (supplement: \"Name\" or [Name] or function fields => supplement, numbering: \"1.\" or function fields => (str / function numbers => content), custom (optional): none (default) or function fields => content)."
   )
   assert(
     reference == none or "supplement" in reference and "numbering" in reference or "custom" in reference,
-    message: "element.declare: reference must either have 'custom', or have both 'supplement' and 'numbering' (or all three, though 'custom' has priority when displaying references)."
+    message: "elembic: element.declare: reference must either have 'custom', or have both 'supplement' and 'numbering' (or all three, though 'custom' has priority when displaying references)."
   )
   assert(
     outline == none
     or outline == auto
     or type(outline) == dictionary
       and "caption" in outline,
-    message: "element.declare: 'outline' must be 'none', 'auto' (to use data from 'reference') or a dictionary with 'caption'."
+    message: "elembic: element.declare: 'outline' must be 'none', 'auto' (to use data from 'reference') or a dictionary with 'caption'."
   )
-  assert(outline != auto or reference != none, message: "element.declare: if 'outline' is set to 'auto', 'reference' must be specified and not be 'none'.") assert(labelable or reference == none, message: "element.declare: 'labelable' must be true for 'reference' to not be 'none'")
+  assert(outline != auto or reference != none, message: "elembic: element.declare: if 'outline' is set to 'auto', 'reference' must be specified and not be 'none'.") assert(labelable or reference == none, message: "elembic: element.declare: 'labelable' must be true for 'reference' to not be 'none'")

   if contextual == auto {
     // Provide separate context for synthesize.